Skylake-dev/Notes/Machine Learning/Machine Learning.md

 Using a gaussian prior is very useful in a scenario when we have sequential data (prior --> new data --> posterior --> use posterior as new prior --> new data --> new posterior --> ...) because this ensures that the posterior will also be a gaussian (so i can iterate the process indefinitely).
 If the prior and posterior are distributions in the same family we say that the prior is a *conjugate prior* and this allows to have a closed form solution:
 ![closed_form_bayesian](assets/closed_form_bayesian.png)
 As we can see:
-- **`w_N`**, the mean of the new posterior, depends on the mean of the prior and the OLS solution, in particular if we choose a prior with 0 mean and variance this approaches reduces to ridge regression.
+- **`w_N`**, the mean of the new posterior, depends on the mean of the prior and the OLS solution, in particular if we choose a prior with 0 mean and variance this approach is reduced to ridge regression.
 - with infinite variance (uniform distribution) it is reduced to ML.

 The more data we have the less the prior becomes relevant in determining the posterior distribution (for lots of data it is usually preferred to use ML since it is cheaper to compute BUT yields a point prediction instead).